tacree-bwba/odot-docs/btrs-docs.md

 - **nlfIdSt** – This field identifies the state system routeId.
 - **beginMeasure** – The start measure of a linear event based on the lrmType.
 For county measures, this is the begin measure of a route within a county.
 For state, this is the state offset for the entire route traversal.
 - **endMeasure** = The end measure of the linear event based on the lrmType.
 For county measures, this is the end measure of a route within a county.
 For state, this is the state offset for the entire route traversal.
 - **measure** – The measure value for a point event.
-This can be either state or county depending on the lrmType
+This can be either state or county depending on the lrmType.
 - **leaveInd** – Identifies that a geometric discontinuity is associated with the endMeasure.
 The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.
 - **reenterInd –** Identifies that a geometric discontinuity is associated with the beginMeasure.
 The type of discontinuity is identified by the **leaveReenterTypeCd.  ** This field has a Boolean type.
 - **leaveReenterTypeCd –** Identifies the type of leave/reenter when applicable.
 Possible values include the following: